 The Crane 2 is jam-packed with features.
 The handle has an OLED screen that gives you incredible visibility.
 It’s always nice to see what mode you’re in without having to translate blinking lights and obscure acronyms.

-Also, the Crane 2 gives you direct control of basic camera functions like zoom straight from the handle.
+Also, the Crane 2 gives you direct control of basic camera functions like zooming straight from the handle.

 The battery on this gimbal is insane.
 It’s got around 18 hours of battery life.
 And, you can charge your camera directly from the gimbal battery (which definitely won’t last 18 hours if you’re charging your camera.)

 This gimbal is great for DSLRs, phones, mirrorless cameras, and even GoPros with a cheap mount.
 The handle is a little heavy, so it can be cumbersome to drag around when you’re vlogging.
 But, the results are definitely worth it.